Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Lessons/Lesson1.md

 ### Q: What kind of code do you see?

-Take a look at a couple libraries below and look at the code.
+Take a look at a couple of libraries below and look at the code.
 With your pair discuss the general features of the code.

-Just skim the repos and look at a couple files.
-Usually the code will be in `index.js` or in `src` folder.
+Just skim the repos and look at a couple of files.
+Usually, the code will be in `index.js` or in `src` folder.

-Look for these things in each of these thinsg as you explore the repos below.
+Look for these things in each of these things as you explore the repos below.

 - How much code is there?
 - How is organized?